Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Regular/Ghlodds.md

 advancements in metalurgy (including Seiteh being biggest deposit of cirtain metal) makes them quite well with overcoming their limitations of body.

-Ghloddish culture were evolving through all thousand years of universe's life, from simple clan-driven civilisation, through aggressive Empire, to now place to-be-cosmopolitan-centre of this part of universe.
+Ghloddish culture was evolving through all thousand years of universe's life, from simple clan-driven civilisation, through aggressive Empire, to now place to-be-cosmopolitan-centre of this part of universe.
 Despite all those changes, ghloddish culture stayed surprisingly intact, still a bit hermetic, traditionalist-yet-enlightened, faithful to their spiritual roots.